gojuno/minimock/README.md

 * It can generate several mocks in one run.
 * It generates code that passes [gometalinter](https://github.com/alecthomas/gometalinter) checks.
 * It puts //go:generate instruction into the generated code, so all you need to do when the source interface is updated is to run the `go generate ./...` command from within the project's directory.
-* It provides Finish and Wait helpers to check if all mocked methods have been called during the test and keeps your test code clean and up to date.
+* It makes sure that all mocked methods have been called during the test and keeps your test code clean and up to date.
 * It provides When and Then helpers to set up several expectations and results for any method.
 * It generates concurrent-safe mocks and mock invocation counters that you can use to manage mock behavior depending on the number of calls.
 * It can be used with the [GoUnit](https://github.com/hexdigest/gounit) tool which generates table-driven tests that make use of minimock.